The-OpenROAD-Project/OpenROAD-Cloud/README.md

 - **Backend development**: Our REST APIs are built using `Python Django REST Framework`.
 In addition, there are some views rendered using `Django template system`.
 Contribute to this track if you are familiar with `Python`, `Djnago`, `REST APIs` and databases.
-- **Cluster computing**: the main `flow runner` is deployed in a `Kubernetes` cluster.
-Contribute to this track if you have strong `Docker` skills and server/cluster adminstration seems like housekeeping tasks for you.
 - **Testing**: writing unit tests, integration tests, and automating this process is at the heart of our CI/CD pipeline.
 Contribute to this track to enhance the reliability of the platform.